BlaqueDevs/se-assignment-day-4-software-project-management-BoundlessLogicCod3r/README.md

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 - The Waterfall model is a linear sequential development process, where each phase must be completed before the next begins.
 It's often likened to a waterfall, as progress flows in one direction.
 **FEATURES**
-- Higher risk involved because issues may be discovered late in development.
+a.
+Higher risk involved because issues may be discovered late in development.
-- Slower because entire product is developed before release.
+b.
+Slower because entire product is developed before release.
-- Low customer involvement which mainly in the beginning and at the end.
+c.
+Low customer involvement which mainly in the beginning and at the end.
-- Phases (requirements, design, development, testing, deployment) follow a strict order.
+d.
+Phases (requirements, design, development, testing, deployment) follow a strict order.
-- Rigid as changes are difficult to make once the process begins.
+e.
+Rigid as changes are difficult to make once the process begins.
+f.
+Development approach is sequential and linear
+g.
+Testing happens only after development is completed
+h.
+Extensive documentation required before development begins
+i.
+Collaboration works in hierarchical teams with defined roles
+j.
+Suited for well-defined and stable projects with clear requirements

 # *Agile methodology* involves a flexible approach that emphasizes iterative development, customer collaboration, and continuous improvement.
 It's designed to adapt to changing requirements and deliver value early and often.
 **FEATURES**
-- Risks are identified and mitigated throughout the process
+a.
+Risks are identified and mitigated throughout the process
-- Faster working product is delivered in small increments (sprints)
+b.
+Faster working product is delivered in small increments (sprints)
-- High continuous feedback and collaboration
+c.
+High continuous feedback and collaboration
-- Phases (planning, design, development, testing) run concurrently
+d.
+Phases (planning, design, development, testing) run concurrently
-- Highly adaptable as changes can be made at any stage
+e.
+Highly adaptable as changes can be made at any stage
+f.
+Development approach is iterative and incremental
+g.
+Continuous testing and integration throughout development
+h.
+Lightweight documentation, focusing on working software
+i.
+Collaboration is cross-functional with self-organizing teams
+j.
+Suitable for dynamic projects with evolving requirements

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+# *Agile methodology would suit the following projects:*
+i.
+Software Development & Startups – Continuous iteration and feedback allow rapid improvements. ii.
+Mobile & Web Applications – Frequent updates, changing user needs, and short release cycles. iii.
+AI & Machine Learning Projects – Constant model training and adjustments require flexibility. iv.
+Product Development with Unclear Requirements – Agile adapts as the vision evolves.
+v.
+Customer-Centric Projects – Agile incorporates user feedback into development.

+# *Waterfall methodology is beneficial in:*
+i.
+Government & Defense Projects – Compliance-heavy projects with strict documentation. ii.
+Infrastructure & Construction – Building bridges, highways, or physical structures requires fixed steps. iii.
+Manufacturing & Hardware Development – Physical product designs need careful upfront planning. iv.
+Financial & Banking Systems – Security and regulatory requirements need structured implementation.
+v.
+Medical & Pharmaceutical Research – Requires rigorous planning, testing, and approvals.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+# *Importance of maintaning high standards:*

+# *Methods of ensuring quality assurance throughout a software development project:*
+a) Requirement Analysis & Planning
+b) Code Quality & Development Practices
+c) Testing Strategies
+d) Continuous Integration & Deployment (CI/CD)
+e) Performance & Security Testing
+f) User Acceptance Testing (UAT) & Feedback Loops
+g) Post-Release Monitoring & Maintenance

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?